 Of all NETs, carbon capture and storage is the most expensive – costing about $40 USD to thousands of dollars (in the case of direct air capture) to capture, transport and bury the CO2 (Videos 2.5 and 2.6).
 A flurry of high-profile articles in the last two years have called the effectiveness of carbon capture into question.
 A report from Stanford University headlined “The health and climate impacts of carbon capture and direct air capture,” drew attention to carbon capture projects that were reducing CO2 emissions by only 11%.
 Watchdog group Global Witness published a report on the Shell-owned carbon capture plant, stating the “massive carbon capture facility in Canada emits far more than it captures.”
 And many have noted that after $1.1 billion in DOE investments from 2009-2018, there are only 3 working CCS projects in the US: one capturing carbon from a coal power plant, and two projects capturing industrial emissions.
 After being plagued with technical problems, the coal-with-CCS project shut down indefinitely in May 2020, when the price of oil dropped so low that the CO2 couldn’t be economically sold for enhanced oil recovery, the primary source of revenue for CCS projects (Episode 46).
 (Enhanced oil recovery, or EOR is the process of putting CO2 back underground to help push up more oil.)

 It is reports like these that give weight to opponents of CCS development.
 But, if you look past the headlines of these stories, the devil is in the details.
 The carbon capture projects that the Stanford study focused on were limited to carbon capture and utilization (CCU), not carbon capture and storage.
 CCU projects use captured CO2.
 That is, they sell it as a product – to food and beverage industries, agriculture, and – mostly – to the oil and gas industry to be used for enhanced oil recovery.
 Nascent CCU applications also include developing biofuels, hydrogen, chemicals and building materials.
-But the many of these projects will release the CO2 into the atmosphere after use, such that for the most part, CCU is not actually a negative emission technology, but it is recycling the CO2 so that more emissions are not produced.
-The carbon capture facility in Canada from the Global Witness report is not emitting more than it is trapping as the report suggests.
+But the many of these projects will release the CO2 into the atmosphere after use, such that for the most part, CCU is not actually a negative emission technology.
+It is simply recycling the CO2 so that more emissions are not produced.
+In reference to the second headline, the carbon capture facility in Canada from the Global Witness report is not emitting more than it is trapping as the report suggests.
 It is trapping ~40% of the emissions that would otherwise be released into the atmosphere at that plant, which is consistent with the scale of carbon capture that facility was designed to do.

 When it comes to the low success rate of DOE CCS projects – the department was hobbled by requirements from the research grant source.
 Most of the project funding came from the Clean Coal Power Initiative, a cost-shared collaboration between the federal government and industry to develop low-emission coal technologies.
 This only allowed the DOE to fund CCS projects that were related to coal and certain types of chemical industries.
 8 of the 11 DOE-funded projects were coal power plants, which are among the most expensive applications of point source carbon capture (Video 2.5).
 The projects did not fail on the grounds of technological limitations.
 They could sequester CO2.
 They were simply not economical, even with support from the DOE grants.
 And that gets to the heart of why CCS – and other NETs – are still only sequestering a fraction of a percent of our annual emissions.
 If there was more of a financial incentive to capture and sequester carbon, it would become economical.